wipfli/upload/README.md

-# upload
+# api-write

-Node express server for uploading measurement data to ballometer.io
+Node express server for writing measurement data to a ballometer server

 ## Installation